adamsilver/fdpb/05-Inbox-Management.md

 #### Collapsible menu enhancement

 On small screens, the menu items will stack beneath each other.
-We can enhance this a little further to collapse the menu items behind a traditional menu.
+We can enhance this a little further to collapse the menu items behind a traditional menu when there is no room to show them.

 ![Menu](./images/etc.png)